Ideefixze/TutorialUnityMultiplayer/tutorial_resources/02commandPattern.md

 ## Executor, Client, Server

-Our IExecutors that have one job: execute a command should do it in a good way if we want to make a multiplayer game.
+IExecutors have one job: execute a command.
+They should behave differently if this were a multiplayer game.
 In last tutorial we said that in Client-Server architecture all operations(**commands**) executed locally should be sent to the server and it would confirm those.
+Remember that we should minimize possibility of our local Game Data to differ from server's Game Data.
+Incoherent data breaks an illusion of the multiplayer game.
+So IExecutors in our Client-Server architecture should look something like this:

 ```
 public interface IExecutor